-Benefit Description High Option High Option

-You pay without Medicare You pay with Medicare Part B

-Deductible \$0 \$0

-Out of Pocket Maximum \$7,150 self only/\$14,300 family \$7,150 self only/\$14,300 family

-Part B Premium Reimbursement Offered NA NA

-Primary Care Physician \$0 \$0

-Specialist \$10 \$10

-Inpatient Hospital \$0 \$0

-Outpatient Hospital \$0 \$0

-Incentives Offered NA NA
+Benefit Description You pay without Medicare You pay with Medicare Part B Deductible High: Nothing High and Standard: Nothing Standard: \$1,000 Self Only/ \$2,000 Self Plus One and Self and Family Out-of-Pocket-Maximum High and Standard: \$7,150 Self Only/\$14,300 Self Plus One and Self and Family High and Standard: \$7,150 Self Only/\$14,300 Self Plus One and Self and Family Part B Premium Reimbursement Offered NA NA Primary Care Physician High: Nothing Standard: \$20 copayment High and Standard: Nothing Specialist High: \$10 copayment Standard: \$40 copayment High and Standard: Nothing Inpatient Hospital High: Nothing Standard: 20% coinsurance after deductible High and Standard: Nothing Outpatient Hospital High: Nothing Standard: 20% coinsurance after deductible High and Standard: Nothing Incentives Offered NA NA

 - Tell us about your Medicare coverage You must tell us if you or a covered family member has Medicare coverage, and let us obtain information about services denied or paid under Medicare if we ask.
-You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare. - Medicare If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
+You must also tell us about other coverage you or your covered family members may have, as this coverage may affect the primary/secondary status of this Plan and Medicare. - Medicare Advantage (Part C) If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare Advantage plan.
 These are private health care choices (like HMOs and regional PPOs) in some areas of the country.

-To learn more about Medicare Advantage plans, contact Medicare at 800-MEDICARE (800-633-4227), (877-486-2048) or at www.medicare.gov.
+To learn more about Medicare Advantage plans, contact Medicare at 800-MEDICARE (1-800-633-4227), (TTY 1-877-486-2048) or at www.medicare.gov.